-The best liquid to cook the ham in is Dr. Pepper, but you can also use other sodas(or pop!) like Mr. Pibb, Cherry Coke, or root beer.
+The best liquid to cook the ham in is Dr. Pepper, but you can swap it out for a different dark soda, like Mr. Pibb, cherry cola, or root beer.

 Kitchen Tools Needed

-Note: For plenty of extra glaze to use on top of the cooked ham, double pineapple juice, brown sugar, and Dr. Pepper mixture in the recipe.
-Use half of the glaze for cooking the ham, and save the other half for drizzling over the cooked ham once it’s done.
+For plenty of extra glaze to use, double the pineapple juice, brown sugar, and Dr. Pepper mixture in the recipe.
+Use half of the glaze over the meat as it cooks, and save the other half for drizzling over the crockpot ham when you’re ready to serve.

-Cook the ham.
-Pour the glaze over the ham in the pot of the slow cooker.
-If your ham is spiral sliced, put the glaze between the slices.
+Pour the glaze over the ham in the slow cooker.
+If you have a spiral sliced ham, be sure to also brush some of the glaze between the slices.

-Cook the ham on low for 4-6 hours or on high for 3-4 hours until it reaches an internal temperature of 145ºF.
-I recommend checking the temperature every 2 hours, if possible, to prevent the ham roast from overcooking.
+To be sure it is hot and safe to eat, cook your ham until it reaches an internal temperature of 145ºF.
+I recommend checking the temperature every 2 hours, if possible.

-Ready to serve.
-Take the ham out of the slow cooker and cover it with foil.
-Drizzle the ham with the leftover cola mixture.
-Let it rest for 10-15 minutes before serving.
+Take the ham out of the slow cooker and drizzle it with more of the Dr. pepper glaze.
+Then, cover it with foil and allow it to rest for 10-15 minutes before serving.

 - Brown sugar – swap with molasses or honey